MichaelFralickLab/Learn-to-code-R/README.md

-# Super-brief guide to research data analysis
+# Learn to Code: R for research data analysis

 ### Schedule